 In the morning, we take the boat to visit the magnificent ruins on the nearby island of Delos the best-preserved ancient Greek town-with the remains of grand houses and temples (including the famous alley of phallus statues at the temple of Bacchus).
 Delos was home to the Delian League, the military alliance led by Athens after the Persian Wars, and housed its famous treasury.

-The afternoon and evening are free to enjoy the town of Mykonos, with its many churches, art galleries, and cafes.
+The afternoon are free to enjoy the town of Mykonos, with its many churches, art galleries, and cafes.

 A free day on Mykonos.
 Those who want can come with Professor Lear to see the archaeological museum (with one of the most important male-male scenes in Greek vase-painting!) and from there to the most beautiful and gayest beach on the island-farther out than well-known beaches like Paradise and Super Paradise, which are now straight party beaches.

-trip starts with Athens, where we visit the famous temples of the Acropolis, but also less commonly visited sites, such as the Kerameikos, ancient Athens’ fascinating cemetery, and the city’s amazing art museums.
-Our focus will be the rich evidence for same-sex love—such as the story of Harmodius and Aristogeiton, the male couple whom the Athenians worshiped as the founders of their democracy.
+Our trip starts with Athens, center of Greek culture since the Classical period.
+We visit the famous temples of the Acropolis, but also less commonly visited sites, such as the Kerameikos, ancient Athens’ fascinating cemetery, and the city’s amazing art museums.
+We will learn about the great flowering of Classical Athenian culture—where Socrates conversed with Plato, and the first tragedies were performed—with a focus on the rich evidence for same-sex love, such as the story of Harmodius and Aristogeiton, the male couple whom the Athenians worshiped (and we mean worshiped) as the founders of their democracy.

-From Athens we make day excursions to the other major sights of mainland Greece.
-First we take a trip south to the Peloponnese, where we visit the startling Bronze Age citadel of Mycenae, city of the Homeric epics, whose story of Achilles and Patroclus is a touchstone of gay history; Nemea, where we see an ancient Greek stadium and locker room; and Epidauros, with the best-preserved ancient Greek theater.
+Athens will also serve as our base for day excursions to the other major sights of mainland Greece.
+First we take a trip south to the Peloponnese, where we visit the startling Bronze Age citadel of Mycenae, city of the Homeric epics, whose story of Achilles and Patroclus is a touchstone of gay history; Nemea, where we see the remains of one of the four great stadia of ancient Greece; and Epidauros, with its amazingly well-preserved ancient Greek theater (famous today for its acoustics).

-Next we take a trip to Delphi, to visit the shrine of the ancient world’s most important oracle—where, among other gods, the Roman Emperor Hadrian’s divinized lover Antinous was worshiped.
+Next we take a trip to Delphi, to visit the shrine of the ancient world’s most important oracle, famous for the obscure sayings that brought tragedy to Oedipus and Croesus—and where, among other gods, the Roman Emperor Hadrian’s divinized lover Antinous was worshiped, with the most beautiful of all the many statues of him still on view today.
 And on the way, we visit the Lion of Chaironeia, monument to the Sacred Band, the most feared regiment in Classical Greece and a potent source of gay pride.

-We then take the boat out through the Cycladic islands to Mykonos, a beacon of gay freedom for the last 40 years, with its sparkling white town, turquoise waters, famous beaches and gay nightlife While there we also visit the nearby island of Delos, with its beautifully preserved ancient city— including a remarkable alley of stone phalluses!
+On our third island day, a short boat ride takes us to Mykonos, a beacon of gay freedom for the last 40 years, with its (even more?) sparkling white town, turquoise waters, famous beaches and gay nightlife.
+While there we also visit the nearby island of Delos, with its beautifully preserved ancient city— including a remarkable alley of ancient stone phalluses!

-- 3 nights in Mykonos Mykonos Bay Hotel
+- 2 nights in Mykonos Myconian Korali Hotel

 • Knowledgeable gay historian accompanying the group on included activities;